protestContest/Cassette/README.md

 12 >= 3
 ```

 Some operators only work with pairs, tuples, or binaries.
+Joining or slicing tuples and binaries makes a copy of the contents.

 ```
 ; get the head of a pair